 Sanitize or wash hands.

-Wash cloth face coverings, towel and practices clothes or uniform.
+Wash or replace face masks, towel and practices clothes or uniform.

 Clean personal sports equipment and water bottle.

-Talk with your child's pediatrician if you have any questions about youth sports participation safety, based on COVID-19 in your community and your child's health.
+Talk with your child's pediatrician if you have any questions about youth sports participation safety, based on vaccination status, COVID-19 rates in your community and your child's individual health.

 The information was adapted from material developed jointly by the American Academy of Pediatrics and: